spoddutur/spark-notes/deep_dive_into_storage_formats.md

 // syntax: dataset.filter(filter_condition)
 students.filter("yearOfJoining".gt(2015))
 ```
-You might have noticed that filter condition is no more anonymous function. we're explicitly telling spark now to filter using `yearOfJoining > 2015` condition
+You might have noticed that filter condition is not anonymous function anymore. we're explicitly telling spark now to filter using `yearOfJoining > 2015` condition

 2. Join Student with Department
 ```markdown
 // syntax: ds1.join(ds2, join_condition)
 students.join(department, students.col("deptId").equalTo(department.col("id")))
 ```
-Notice that join condition (`students.col("deptId").equalTo(department.col("id"))`) is no more anonymous function again. students[depId] == department[id]
+Notice that join condition (`students.col("deptId").equalTo(department.col("id"))`) is also not anonymous function!!
+We're explicitly telling spark to join on students[depId] == department[id] condition

 **Some more things to note on Dataset's:**
-- So, we registered dataschema with simple one liner: `.as[Student]`.
+- So, we registered dataschema with simple one liner code: `.as[Student]`.
 - DataSet operations are very explicit.
 In that, what operation is user performing on which column is evident to Spark.
 - So, Spark got the transparency it wanted.
 - **Who converts DataSet to Tungsten Binary format and vice-versa?**